FAQ

 Do I need a referral?
 You do not need a referral if your child has Georgia Medicaid, PeachCare, AmeriGroup, or Care Source.
-If your child has a different type of insurance, you may or may not need a your physician to make a referral thru your insurance company.
+If your child has a different type of insurance, you may or may not need a your physician to make a referral through your insurance company.
 Whether or not you need a referral for insurance purposes, the child’s parent or guardian should call to make the new patient appointment.

 What insurances do you accept?
-We currently accept Georgia Medicaid, PeachCare, AmeriGroup, Wellcare and Care Source.
+We currently accept Georgia Medicaid, PeachCare, AmeriGroup, and Care Source.
 We also accept many commercial insurances including Aetna, Cigna, Anthem/BCBS, United Heathcare, Memorial Health Partners and Taylor Benefit Resource.
 We no longer accept PeachState/AmBetter as of October 2017.
 We no longer accept Tricare as of May 2018.
 Patients with commercial insurance are expected to pay for their visit on the day of service unless they provide documentation that their deductible has been met.

 My child has PeachState.
 What can I do?
 You can call Georgia Medicaid and ask to have your child’s CMO changed because you need access to a specialist who does not accept your current CMO.
+You do not have to wait until open enrollment to make this request.

 How can new patients be seen sooner?
 Patients who have returned the new patient paperwork, activated their parent portal account and sent a portal message requesting to be on the cancellations list are placed at the top of our cancellations list.